 The reason I thought this would be a good post to educate you all on this (because I’ve been dying to tell y’all this story for so long!!) is because the measurements (and science behind the measurements) is so easily explained when we are talking about the humble chocolate chip cookie!
 Whether you get a cakey cookie or a crispy cookie or a chewy cookie is all about the ratio of butter to sugar (and the type of sugar) to flour as well as the oven temp.
 I’ve saved this article from Martha Stewart who I think explains it beautifully!

-How Many Different Ways can you make a chocolate chip cookie?
+How Many Different Ways can you make chocolate chip cookies?